 Solar-powered barges are being designed to collect trash from the oceans.
 The barge will be equipped with a large crane that will scoop up the trash and deposit it in a dumpster.
 The dumpster will then be taken to a recycling center where the trash will be sorted and recycled.
 Solar panels on the barge will power the crane and the sorting equipment.
 The project is still in the design phase, but it is hoped that the solar-powered barges will soon be cleaning up our oceans.

-The Benefits of Solar Barges
+The Benefits of solar-powered barges

 Solar barges have many benefits over traditional petrol or diesel-powered boats.
 They are much cheaper to operate and maintain, and they produce no air pollution or greenhouse gases.
 Solar barges are also quieter than petrol or diesel engines, making them perfect for use in areas where noise pollution is a concern.
 In addition, solar barges can often be used in places where petrol or diesel engines are not allowed, such as national parks or nature reserves.
 As a result, solar-powered barges offer a clean and efficient alternative to traditional boats.